BrenoHenrike/Scripts/docs/11 Events.md

 | `PlayerAFK()` | Player goes AFK. |
 | `TryBuyItem()` | Player attempts to buy an item from a shop. |

 Event handlers are cleared when a script stops or starts.
-To manually clear event handlers use `ScriptEvents#ClearHandlers()`, although this is typically not necessary. **(In current version [3.6] aren't cleared as intened)**
+To manually clear event handlers use `ScriptEvents#ClearHandlers()`, although this is typically not necessary. **(In current version [3.6] they aren't cleared as intened)**

 #### Listening for Events
 To attach your own listener to an event, you can use the typical C# syntax for adding event handlers.
 All event handlers take a first argument which is the current instance of the `ScriptInterface` and some take a second argument (shown in the list above).
 For example: